What Google core updates are and how to recover after a drop

 Focus on creating quality content

-With the cinematic simile concluded, the guide returns to devote attention to a hot topic for all those who work online, namely the creation of effective text and content: when faced with a drop, it is normal to react by trying to “do something about it,” and the advice that comes is to first check whether the site offers the best possible content, because “that’s what our algorithms try to reward.”
+Having concluded the film simile, the guide returns to focus on a hot topic for all those who work online, namely the creation of texts and content: faced with a drop, it is normal to react by trying to ‘do something’, and the advice that comes in is to first check whether the site offers the best possible content, because ‘this is what our algorithms try to reward’.

 New questions to evaluate the quality of sites

-In addition to new guidance on trying to create content that is useful, trustworthy, and designed for people-in light of the crackdown introduced by Google in late 2022 around this topic-another possible starting point for understanding whether the direction is right are the “old” Google’s 23 questions for building quality sites, but reinterpreted in the light of the changes that have taken place in recent years and divided into four categories: ‘content and quality’, ‘experience’ and competence (the Expertise of the EEAT paradigm), ‘introduction and production‘ (writing well) and finally ‘comparison’, i.e. doing competitor analysis and comparisons with those ahead of us in the SERPs.
+The starting point to understand whether the direction is right are Google’s 23 questions for building quality sites, but reinterpreted in the light of the changes that have taken place in recent years and divided into four categories: ‘content and quality’, ‘experience’ and competence (the Expertise of the EAT paradigm), ‘introduction and production‘ (writing well) and finally ‘comparison’, i.e. doing competitor analysis and comparisons with those ahead of us in the SERPs.

 1. Content and quality issues